Stripe vs PayPal Fees: Which Payment Processor Is Cheaper?

 - SaaS subscriptions and usage-based billing

-- developer-friendly APIs
+- developer-friendly APIs and webhook infrastructure

 - detailed event data and custom payment flows